 Veterans can also qualify for housebound benefits if they spend much of their time housebound because of disability.
 However, They do not apply for both Housebound benefits and Aid and Attendance at the same time.

-Finally, you will withdraw funds for long-term care from certain whole-life policies.
+Finally, you will withdraw funds for long-term healthcare from certain whole-life policies.
 However, this is a fairly recent shift in life as a whole.
-And typically, these plans are more costly than straight long-term care insurance.
+And typically, these plans are more costly than straight long-term healthcare insurance.

 Our licensed agents will assist if you need help knowing your Medicare choices.